montrondsim-lab/FAANG-Predictive-Analytics/README.md

 Acknowledgments

 This project was completed as part of the ISOM 835 course at Suffolk University.
 Some code generation and debugging assistance was provided by AI tools.
-All analysis, interpretation, and conclusions are my own.